 If you book a stay of two nights or more, you can travel on the mountain railways free of charge.
-This offer is available at over 100 hotels and 140 holiday apartments.

 Who's entitled to the card